 Market risk represents the risk of loss that may impact our financial position, results of operations or cash flows due to adverse changes in market prices and foreign currency and interest rates.
 We are exposed to market risk because of changes in foreign currency exchange rates as measured against the U.S. dollar.
 We do not anticipate that near-term changes in exchange rates will have a material impact on our future earnings or cash flows.
 However, there can be no assurance that a sudden and significant decline in the value of foreign currencies would not have a material adverse effect on our financial condition and results of operations.
 A portion of our long-term bank debt bears interest at variable rates; therefore, our results of operations would be affected by interest rate changes to the extent of such outstanding bank debt.
 An immediate 10 percent change in interest rates would have a material effect on our results of operations over the next fiscal year.
-A one-percent change in interest rates would result in \$3.5 million in incremental interest charges on an annual basis.
+A one-percent change in interest rates, inclusive of the impact of our interest rate derivatives, would result in \$3.8 million in incremental interest charges on an annual basis.